 Half-press the shutter button to follow and focus automatically on a moving subject.
-See " Tracking" (page 117) for more information.
+See " Tracking" (page 99) for more information.

-■ Shooting with Premium Auto Pro
+■ Shooting with Premium Auto PRO

-- Some menu items are not available while Premium Auto Pro is in use (page 105).
-Only the menu items whose settings can be configured will be displayed on the menus while Premium Auto Pro is in use. - In addition to shutter speed, aperture, and ISO sensitivity, the camera automatically executes the following operation as required when shooting with Premium Auto Pro. - Continuous AF (page 118) - Face Detection (page 116) - HS Scene Shooting (page 38) - Shooting with Premium Auto Pro can cause vibration and noise to occur due to lens operation.
-This does not indicate malfunction. - When Shooting with Premium Auto Pro, the message "Processing Premium Auto." may appear on the monitor screen.
-If you feel the camera is taking too long to process data, try shooting with standard Auto instead. - In some cases, Premium Auto Pro may not be able to interpret the shooting environment correctly.
-If this happens, shoot with standard Auto. - If "Hs" is displayed, the camera will shoot a series of CS images and merge them into a final image.
+- In addition to shutter speed, aperture, and ISO sensitivity, the camera automatically executes the following operation as required when shooting with Premium Auto PRO. - Continuous AF (page 102) - Intelligent AF (page 99) - Face Detection (page 102) - Shooting with Premium Auto PRO can cause vibration and noise to occur due to lens operation.
+This does not indicate malfunction. - When Shooting with Premium Auto PRO, the message "Processing Premium Auto." may appear on the monitor screen.
+If you feel the camera is taking too long to process data, try shooting with standard Auto instead. - In some cases, Premium Auto PRO may not be able to interpret the shooting environment correctly.
+If this happens, shoot with standard Auto. - If "HS" is displayed, the camera will shoot a series of CS images and merge them into a final image.
 Take care to avoid any camera and subject movement until shooting of all of the CS images is complete.
-If you do not want to shoot CS images, select "Off" for the Control Panel (page 45) "HS Scene Shooting" item. - Certain flash settings (page 56) can limit environmental factors detectable by Premium Auto Pro.
+If you do not want to shoot CS images, select "Off" for the Control Panel (page 38) "HS Scene Shooting" item. - Certain flash settings (page 48) can limit environmental factors detectable by Premium Auto PRO.